russgmoore/az-nginxaas-demo/README.md

 If you wish to deploy a configuration with this repo's code.
 You will need to import the default configuration and do another apply to place your configuration on the system.

-To import the existing configuration you can run the following command ( *the below is all one line* ):

-`terraform import /subscriptions/SUBSCRIPTIONID/resourceGroups/RESOURCEGROUPNAME/providers/Nginx.NginxPlus/nginxDeployments/nginxaas-demo/configurations/default`

-**NOTE:** Replace the "SUBSCRIPTIONID" and "RESOURCEGROUPNAME" with the proper data from your subscription and resource group name
+Edit the "nginxaas-deployment.tf" and uncomment the area as described in the below section.
 ### Deploy a configuration with Terraform
 Due the pre-existing NGINXaaS configuration, this repo has the following section commented out in **nginxaas-deployment.tf** to avoid this issue.

 ```
 /* <- this starts a comment block.
 Remove this and the trailing to enable.
-resource "azurerm_nginx_configuration" "nginxaas_config" {
+resource "azurerm_nginx_configuration" "nginxaas-config" {
-  nginx_deployment_id = azurerm_nginx_deployment.nginxaas_demo.id
+  nginx_deployment_id = azurerm_nginx_deployment.nginxaas-demo.id
   root_file           = "/etc/nginx/nginx.conf"

   config_file {